HIV and AIDS Center

 Who Should Be Tested For HIV / AIDS?

 According to the latest CDC guidelines, patients in all healthcare settings should be offered the option for HIV/AIDS testing:

-- HIV screening is recommended for patients aged 13–64 years in all healthcare settings after the patient is notified that testing will be performed unless the patient declines (opt-out screening).
-CDC also recommends that individuals get tested at least once in their lifetimes.
+- HIV screening is recommended for all patients ages 13–64 years in all healthcare settings after the patient is notified that testing will be performed unless the patient declines (opt-out screening).2,3 CDC also recommends that individuals get tested at least once in their lifetimes.
 A repeat test is recommended if you have new risk factors.
 Some experts may recommend screening up to age 75.